Albania–North Korea relations

 Diplomatic relations between Albania and North Korea were established on November 28, 1948, over one and a half months after the DPRK was proclaimed.
 The communist governments of Enver Hoxha and Kim Il Sung were often compared for their similarities in their diplomatic isolation and Stalinist-style regimes.

 History

 Cold War

+The People's Republic of Albania formally recognized the Democratic People's Republic of Korea on November 28, 1948 as the sole legitimate government of all of Korea.

 During the Korean War, North Korea and the Korean People's Army were supported diplomatically by Albania.
 There were articles in which North Korea criticized Tito's Yugoslavia and took a side with Albania during the Korean War.
 From 29 June to 1 July 1956, First Secretary of the Party of Labour of Albania Enver Hoxha hosted Premier Kim Il Sung in Tirana on a state visit.
 On 6 June 1959, Hoxha and Prime Minister Mehmet Shehu received Chairman of the Standing Committee of the Supreme People's Assembly (head of state) Choe Yong-gon on an official goodwill visit.
 In 1961, Albania and North Korea signed a joint declaration of friendship.